- people in the real world depend on you, or would miss you if you were to escape reality

 - In House of M, absolutely no one suggests that if a Reality Warper has created a world which is arguably better (yes, baseline humans are second-class citizens, but there's not really any suggestion they're mistreated, and they seem to be better off than mutants are in regular continuity) and where most of the main characters are happier, maybe they should leave it alone.
 The crossover issue of Exiles shows the darker side of the setting: non-mutants have basically no rights and innocent people are routinely killed by Sentinels simply for failing to get out of the way fast enough during a manhunt.

-- Spider-Man: In One More Day, Peter Parker meets an overweight version of himself in which he didn't gain his powers and became a video game maker.
+- Spider-Man: In One More Day, Peter Parker meets an overweight version of himself in which he didn't gain his powers; instead, he channeled his anger inwardly and became a video game maker.
 Fat Peter rants, "We couldn't get the world we wanted, so we had to make a world we liked".
 Linkara, in his review of this in his 200th episode, found it to be hypocritical and offensive based on the fact that comic books by their very nature are based on escapism.

 - The Matrix.
 Granted, the Matrix is not particularly exciting or beautiful, but certainly preferable to the mostly destroyed real world.

 - The movie Strange Days has the main character Lenny Nero as an addict to SQUID tapes which hold recordings of his life with his ex-girlfriend.
 His friend gives him a mild What the Hell, Hero? speech where she tells him that the SQUID tapes are a symbol of him being stuck in the past and that he has to let go.